Akshi02/COMP4037-CW2-Visualisation-20702578/README.md

 ## 🚀 Features

 - 📊 **Radar Chart**: Compares 5 impact metrics across 6 diets interactively by age and gender.
-- 📉 **Bar Chart**: Displays diet-wise GHGs, broken down by gender and age group.
+- 📉 **Bar Chart**: Displays diet-wise impact value, broken down by gender and age group.
+The bar chart updates the impact value based on the selection `eg. GHG` of the impact's data value in the radar chart.
 - 📦 **Box Plot**: Shows variability and outliers of impact values for each diet/gender.
-You can find it under the Supplementary Charts folder as it is a static visualisation.
+You can find it under the `supplementary_charts/` folder as it is a static visualisation.

 Check out the Box Plot Code:
 👉 [Box Plot Code](https://colab.research.google.com/drive/1eTBf1l60Fcc_SnPSDr_WF9CgAFAYo5Xw?usp=sharing)